Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 cross-platform.
 It requires two major steps to display a blank window:

 * Window Dimensions
-* Event Loop, that will help us to know when to redraw, w.r.t CPU and GPU capabilities
-  * We will discuss this on some other thread.
+* Event Loop, that will help us to know when to redraw, w.r.t CPU and GPU capabilities, and listen to user events. _We will discuss this on some other thread, in detail._

 ## Instance